-To reduce the strong areas locate the burn tool (a stylised flame) and work carefully to reduce the strength of the bright highlight.
-Adjust the opacity of the tool a little if you don’t see any change.
+To reduce strong bright areas locate the burn tool (a stylised flame) and work in small increments to lower the bright highlights.
+Adjust the opacity of your tool, and the size of the brush if you don’t see any change but don’t rush.

 Family and Friends Portraits

-Your cat and human portraits may be spontaneous and you don’t think about camera settings until later unless you are arranging a proper organised photo shoot. but as long as you aim to work with good light or the best you can get it will not be hard to adjust shadows or highlights.
+Your cat portraits may be spontaneous and you might not think about camera settings until later unless you are arranging a proper organised photo shoot. but as long as you aim to work with good light or the best you can get, it will not be hard to adjust shadows or highlights.

 In a portrait, you work hard to focus on sharp eyes.
 If you succeed with good eye definition your viewers will forgive you almost everything.

 The changes are understated but well placed and they transform the image.
 Practice and experience make a difference so don’t be discouraged if things don’t work out first try.
 Always use a light touch and work slowly.
 Always practice on a duplicate copy of your photo.

 Sometimes Your Photo Can’t Be Rescued

 No matter how hard you try, there are times when nothing will work.
 When this happens you just have to swallow hard, keep calm, and carry on.